Remida Day Events:

 Over the years, we have engaged the city and PSU parkblocks with our ideas of Remida Day.
 In the menu above, you will see some of our work and thinking about wind, water, sound, light and so on...

 Remida Reggio is a creative reuse center that houses industrial discards and organizes them for inventive and educational reuse.
-In 2010, the Inventing Remida Portland Project (IRPP) founders proposed a professional learning opportunity with the coordinators of Remida Reggio to learn how to 'bring Remida home' with them.
-Remida Reggio leaders assisted our founders in starting up IRPP as a project of investigation and cultural reinterpretation.
+In 2010, the Inventing Remida Portland Project (IRPP) founders, Will Parnell, Julianne Cullen, Dawn Kenney, and Marsha Kennell, proposed a professional learning opportunity with the coordinators of Remida Reggio to learn how to 'bring Remida home' with them.
+Remida Reggio leaders, including Elena Giacopini and many people from their center, assisted our founders in starting up IRPP as a project of investigation and cultural reinterpretation.
+The project lives in the 3rd floor of Helen Gordon Center and operates as a living lab for many children, teachers, and families.

 Further, we have a current facebook page that you'll find by searching for Inventing Remida Portland Project.
 Most of our very recent visible lived experiences are chronicled there.